 Recent studies show telemedicine has grown by 6,000% due to the COVID-19 pandemic.
 With such an exponential rise, the question of how to start a telemedicine practice has become a focal point for healthcare professionals and entrepreneurs alike.
+So, how to start a telemedicine practice?

 “Starting a telemedicine business isn’t about implementing technology to get profits.
 Most importantly, it’s all about redefining healthcare delivery.
 At SPsoft, we combine our deep understanding of healthcare with innovative technology to create telemedicine solutions that truly resonate with patients and providers.
 We don’t just offer services.
 We partner with you to create a telemedicine practice that is efficient, personalized, and aligned with your vision.”